Protected Didactic Resident Teaching

 Our training program provides comprehensive training in the provision of abortions as a core part of our planned curriculum.
 As part of our curriculum residents gain experience in managing complications of abortions and training in all forms of contraception, including reversible methods and sterilization.
 The following are key components of this curriculum:

-- Residents on Gyn team learn advanced surgical abortion techniques with our eight core faculty who operate half day each week.
+- Residents on the Gyn team learn advanced surgical abortion techniques with our nine core faculty who operate half day each week.

 - Comprehensive contraceptive counseling and provision is addressed in resident continuity clinics and post-partum.
 This includes all forms of reversible contraction such as COC, patch, ring, minipill, depoprovera, implants and IUDs.
 Residents receive training and instruction on all LARCs.

 - Residents learn permanent sterilization techniques including immediate postpartum and interval procedures.

 Our program provides an active academic teaching curriculum.
 Faculty and residents meet for Grand Rounds every Tuesday morning at 8:00 AM.
 These educational activities include:

 - Bimonthly multidisciplinary perinatal teaching conference

 - Monthly Gynecologic Morbidity & Mortality Teaching Conference